-Based on sales and pricing we saw during the past two Prime Days, we've created a handy checklist of five items you should absolutely buy on Prime Day and five that you'd be better off avoiding.
+Based on sales we saw during last year's Prime Day, we've created a handy checklist of items you should buy on Prime Day and a few you should avoid.
 Not a Prime member?
 You can sign up for a free Amazon Prime trial to enjoy the savings.

 While we naturally gravitate toward tech deals, it's equally important to remember that Prime Day goes well beyond tech.
-In fact, last year, Amazon sold more than 2 million toys and more than 1 million shoes on Prime Day alone.
-Brands to look out for include Adidas, New Balance and Asics, each of which saw discounts of up to 60 percent last year.
-For toys, in 2016, we saw up to 50 percent off Nerf, Barbie and Fisher-Price toys.
-Even Amazon installation services were discounted by $40 on Prime Day 2016.
+In fact, last year, Amazon sold more than 3.5 million toys and more than 200,000 women's dresses on Prime Day alone.
+Shoes have also proven to be popular items with major discounts on brands like Adidas, New Balance and Asics, each of which have seen discounts of up to 60 percent in previous years.
+Nothing is off limits.

 Nothing gets our attention like a good console deal, and you can expect to see plenty of those on Prime Day.
-Any PS4 or Xbox One bundle under $250 would be considered a good deal, and considering the current generation of consoles is already well established, you can expect these deals to last throughout the day.
-So far this has been our favorite console deal of the day.
+Any PS4 or Xbox One S bundle under $239 would be considered a good deal.
+Standalone consoles with no bundled games should sell closer to the $199 mark for it to be a worthy deal.

 We also expect to see sales on pre-orders of popular console games as well as deals on both the PS4 Pro and the Nintendo Switch, both of which escaped Prime Day 2017 untouched.
 Since the start of the year, Amazon has sold the PS4 Pro for as low as $349 ($50 off).
 Sometimes it's offered the console with a free game or two for its list price of $399.